How old does my child need to be to begin classes?

 Most importantly, do I have to be Irish?

 ABSOLUTELY NOT!
 Anyone can Irish dance!
 The Irish Dancing community has expanded throughout the world into places such as Japan, Brazil, Argentina, South Africa, and throughout most of Eastern Europe as well as Russia.
-There are professional irish dance companies that tour all over the world, such as Riverdance and Lord of the Dance, helping to expand interest in Irish dance and music.
+There are professional Irish dance companies that tour all over the world, such as Riverdance, Heartbeat of Home, and Lord of the Dance, which help to expand interest in Irish dance and music.